shellpwn-in/S.H.E.L.L-CTF-2022/rev/keygen/Solution/Solution.md

 So our flag is : `SHELLCTF{k3ygen_1s_c0oL}`

-This was the intended solution for keygen,there are also another way to solve the challenge by opening the getstring function where the flag was stored.
+This was the intended solution for keygen,there is also another way to solve the challenge by opening the getstring function where the flag was stored.